beecave-homelab/sanitize-text/README.md

 docker compose -f docker-compose.dev.yaml up
 ```

-This runs `flask run --reload` in a container, also exposed on `http://localhost:8000`.
+This runs `flask run --reload` in a container, exposed on `http://localhost:8081`.

 ## Configuration